DanielleYasso/Gems-Game/README.md

 Step 1: Let's add something to the game
 ----------------------------------------
 The first thing we're going to do is add boulders to our game.
 First, we need to _define_ what a boulder is.
-We create a class definition as follows:
+We create a class definition in ```game.py``` as follows:

     class Rock(GameElement):
         IMAGE = "Rock"